cmeessen/pyGMS/README.md

 # Clone the repository
 git clone git@github.com:cmeessen/pyGMS.git

+# Enter the repository
+cd pyGMS

+# If you want to use the latest version of pyGMS, checkout the dev branch
+git checkout dev

 # Create an Anaconda environment
-cd pyGMS
 conda env create -f environment.yml

 # Install with pip